Emergency Fire Response and Evacuation Plan

 Zone Three: consists of all residences on Rocky Cove Lane WEST (i.e., towards the dam) of the intersection of Rocky Cove Lane and Palisades Trail to the end, Dale Brook Ct., Point View Ct., all residences on Sierra Trace Road WEST (i.e., towards the dam) of the intersection of Sierra Trace Road and Palisades Trail to the end and the residences on Tor Court, Mesa Court and Sirocco Drive.

-Section 4: The Incident Command System and The Calling Post/Reverse 911 Telephone Alert Systems
+Section 4: The Incident Command System and the Post Calls/Reverse 911 Telephone Alert Systems

-The first alert to an emergency, minor or serious, will probably come from Calling Post.
+The first alert to an emergency, minor or serious, will probably come from Post Calls.
 This is a subscriber service that allows the HOA to make a mass calling of a single message to all our residents.
-Fortunately, this service allows calls to be made to cell phones as well as landline 859 numbers.
+Fortunately, this service allows calls to be made to cell and satellite-service phones as well as landline 859 numbers.
 In design the call should be initiated by the resident liaison as guided by the Incident Commander, but if no one is available, the commander (fire chief) will do the alert directly.

 The message will contain the nature of the emergency, its location and how each zone should be responding.
 It is important that we listen closely and follow the directions carefully.
-Many times it will be a matter of just staying put and keeping the roads clear for the firefighters.
+Many times, it will be a matter of just staying put and keeping the roads clear for the firefighters.
+For those phones that subscribe to caller ID, the screen will either identify itself as “Post Calls” or 405-308-4474 depending on your carrier.

 Reverse 911 is a Davidson County EMS mass calling system that is for 859 landline telephones only.
 It usually is for extremely severe emergencies with limited directions on what should be done.
-Hopefully, if we ever get this call we will already have had some information of the true nature of the emergency from our Calling Post system.
+Hopefully, if we ever get this call, we will already have had some information of the true nature of the emergency from our Post CAlls system.

 “When we fail to prepare, we are preparing to fail” B. Franklin